Donald Trump Blasts Impeachment as ‘Illegal, Partisan Attempted Coup’

-President Donald Trump on Tuesday slammed the House Democrats’ ongoing impeachment process as an “illegal, partisan attempted coup” in a scathing letter to House Speaker Nancy Pelosi (D-CA).
+President Donald Trump slammed the House Democrats’ ongoing impeachment process as an “illegal, partisan attempted coup” in a scathing letter sent to House Speaker Nancy Pelosi (D-CA) on Tuesday afternoon.

 “By proceeding with your invalid impeachment, you are violating your oaths of office, you are breaking your allegiance to the Constitution, and you are declaring open war on American Democracy,” President Trump wrote in the six-page letter.